Sit Up And Take Notice Of Your Posture Now!

 The downside of these devices can be that there is nothing that they do apart from sending a reminder.
 The onus of correcting the posture still lies with the person sporting the wearable.

-Posture corrector braces with clavicle support:
+Posture corrector device with clavicle support:

 These are an improvement over the physical brace where the brace is molded with plastic, silicone or metal, mostly aluminum framework to give firmer support to the collar bones and the shoulders.
 The brace can be a little inconvenient till the time you get used to wearing it for a few hours at a stretch.